NTU-Autonomous-Racing-Team/race_stack_IV24/simulator/README.md

 ```
 cd ~/f1tenth_ws
 ```
-6. Build with colon.
-Note that if you face a cmake cache issue, rm the specific pakcage in /build.
+6. Run your packages in the container.
+Build with colcon.
 ```
 colcon build packages-select [package name]
 ```